Celtic Spirituality Retreat on a wild and beautiful island off the west coast of Ireland.

 Spaces limited.
 The retreat is set up for an intimate group to attend so early registration is highly recommended to reserve your spot.

-Price includes daily retreat sessions with Mary & Sean; four nights accommodations at an 18th century family-run guesthouse with shared accommodation (Limited number of single rooms available for an extra $70 per night – $280); four hearty Irish breakfasts; lunch on the opening day; three homemade dinners at our guest house; buses on Inis Mor to and from the ferry port to guesthouse; bus excursions on the Island to sacred sites; and local guide.
+Price includes daily retreat sessions with Mary & Sean; four nights accommodations at an 18th century family-run guesthouse with shared accommodation (Limited number of single rooms available for an extra $80 per night – $320); four hearty Irish breakfasts; three dinners; buses on Inis Mor to and from the ferry port to guesthouse; bus excursions on the Island to sacred sites.

 Price does not include airfare, ferry, and meals not listed above.